GLYCAM-Web/gmml2/README.md

 gmml2/tests$ ./compile_run_tests.bash -j <NUM_JOBS>
 ```

-Please note that running GMML bare metal will cause test 016 (svg drawing) to fail, this is due to not setting the created svgs correctly and will eventually be fixed but for now don't worry if `016.test.DrawGlycan.sh` fails while running on bare metal; if you are utilizing the dev enviroment all tests are expected to pass.
+Please note that running GMML2 bare metal will cause test 016 (svg drawing) to fail, this is due to not setting the created svgs correctly and will eventually be fixed but for now don't worry if `016.test.DrawGlycan.sh` fails while running on bare metal; if you are utilizing the dev enviroment all tests are expected to pass.
 This is of no concern because these tests need some extra things running to check, but those are internal for now.

 The output will tell you whether or not the library is behaving appropriately and if all tests are passed the output will look similar to the following: